Probing the isolated vector magnetic field of structured laser beams by atoms: Introduction

 A noteworthy example of VB are the so-called azimuthally polarized beams.
 Such beams possess an azimuthal electric-field polarization pattern with a singularity on the vortex line, i.e. at the location of a longitudinal magnetic field~\cite{VeysiJOSAB2015}.
 Particular interest has been given to the enhancement of this isolated longitudinal magnetic field.
 Examples include the use of metallic nanoantennas~\cite{BlancoACSPhot2019,Martin-HernandezRPhotRes2024}, photoionization in gases~\cite{SederbergPhysRevX2020}, or plasmonic nanostructures \cite{Reynier2023, Reynier2025}.
 Once being enhanced, the range of applications that rely only on interactions with the locally isolated magnetic field is wide within different research fields such as magnetic spectroscopy~\cite{VeysiJOSAB2016,WozniakNJP2021}, force microscopy~\cite{ZengJO2023}, optical spectroscopy~\cite{KasperczykPRL2015}, ultrafast nonlinear magnetization dynamics in ferromagnets~\cite{SanchezHPLSciEng2023}, and chiral media~\cite{TangPRL2010,CheonNPJQuantMat2022}.

 A recent work proposed to superpose multiple azimuthally polarized VB propagating in different directions in order to generate locally isolated magnetic fields with a controllable direction and phase, i.e. isolated optical magnetic fields with controllable polarization state~\cite{MartinDomeneAPL2024}.
+The magnetic field is isolated in the sense that the electric field vanishes at the point where the beam axes intersect, making the magnetic field ``isolated'' at that point.
 Up to the present, however, no experimental scheme exists to determine the orientation of such an isolated magnetic field, which we refer to as ``magnetic light'' in line with the term widely used in the fields of nanophotonics and plasmonics~\cite{KuznetsovSciRep2012}.
 In the present work, we propose a method to characterize the magnetic-light orientation by studying its interaction with a single atom.
 Our approach relies on the analysis of population dynamics of ground-state magnetic sublevels.
 We demonstrate that population distribution strongly depends on the polarization state of ``magnetic light'', and hence can be used to characterize this polarization.

 This paper is organized as follows.
 In Sec.~\ref{sec:Theory} we briefly recall the basic formulas needed to describe ``magnetic light'' as superpositions of azimuthally polarized VB.
 Moreover, the interaction of this light with an atom is treated by introducing Rabi frequency and density-matrix formalism based on the Liouville–von Neumann equation.
 Calculations for such Rabi frequencies have been performed for the $2s^2 2p^2 \, {}^3P_0 \, - \, 2s^2 2p^2 \, {}^3P_1$ magnetic dipole ($M1$) transition in Ca$^{14+}$ in Sec.~\ref{subsec:Calcium} and the $1s^2 2s^2 \, {}^1S_0 \, - \, 1s^2 2s 2p \, {}^3P_2$ magnetic quadrupole ($M2$) transition in Be in Sec.~\ref{subsec:Beryllium}.
 Based on these calculations we found that atomic transitions induced by the ``magnetic light'' exhibit different selection rules than those known from photoexcitation by plane-waves.
 Detailed analysis of time-dependent atomic population dynamics is presented in Sec.~\ref{subsec:Argon} for the $2 s^2 2p \, {}^2 P_{1/2} \, - \, 2 s^2 2p \, {}^2 P_{3/2}$ transition in Ar$^{13+}$.
 Our findings indicate that the orientation of the isolated magnetic field strongly affects magnetic sublevel populations.
 Finally, a summary of our results and an outlook are given in Sec.~\ref{sec:Summary}.